 As soon as you feel pain in the heel area you should immediately reduce trainings to a minimum and seek diagnosis from a physician.
 An orthopedic physician will be able to determine the best course of treatment for you and help prevent further injury.
 In the case of inflammation of the fascia, here are some of the common treatments:

 If you are suffering from heal pain it’s important that you see an orthopedic physician as soon as possible so that she may determine the best course of treatment and help prevent progression of the injury.
-Make an appointment with IBJI, with more than 20 locations in the Chicagoland area you are sure to find the right orthopedic physician for you.
+Schedule online with IBJI, with more than 20 locations in the Chicagoland area you are sure to find the right orthopedic physician for you.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.